jakobjohansson/hook/docs/howto.md

 }
 ```
 ## Declaring the hook
-Now you need to initiate the object, `$hook = new Hook();`, or if you are using it for a more narrowed down purpose like GitHub, `$hook = new Hook("GitHub", $secret)`.
+Now you need to initiate the object, `$hook = new Hook();`, or if you are using it for a more narrowed down purpose like GitHub, `$hook = Hook::service("GitHub", $secret)`.
-If you a secret, or authorization key, you can provide this in the `$secret` holder, and the hook will authorize automatically for you.
+If you use a secret, or authorization key, you can provide this in the `$secret` holder, and the hook will authorize automatically for you.

 ## Check for API messages
 For troubleshooting, there is a handy function `$hook->getApiMessages()`, which will return an array with error messages from the different steps.
 This is a good practice to be using in your own file: